Skip to main content

 4

-If a documentation frame appears in your Figma file, your setup is working correctly.
+If a new .md appears under ./components/ in your working directory, your setup is working correctly.

 Tips for better output